Huskers’ fast start grounds Gophers

 Nebraska scored 21 points in the first quarter and coasted to a 35-10 win over Minnesota of the Big Ten.

-A crowd of 52,287 watched the powerful Cornhuskers score on seven long drives and pile up over 400 yards of offense.
+A crowd of 52,287 watched the powerful Cornhuskers score on seven touchdown drives and pile up over 400 yards of offense.

 Johnny Rodgers got the Huskers rolling with a six-yard run in the first quarter to cap a 77-yard drive, but Ernie Cook’s 45-yard run pulled Minnesota even, 7-7, with 7:51 gone in the quarter.

-The Huskers drove 60 yards in 10 plays to score in the third quarter and marched 59 yards in 16 plays for a fourth quarter score.
+The Huskers drove 60 yards in 10 plays to score in the second quarter and marched 59 yards in 16 plays for a fourth-quarter score.

 It was Nebraska’s sixth straight win over Minnesota and ran Bob Devaney’s mastery over the Big Ten to 9-0.